 ” wildly funny, wildly creative…silly behaviour of the highest calibre…” – New York Times

 The Umbilical Brothers are an international comedy phenomenon.
-Named as two of Entertainment Weekly’s “100 Most Creative People In Entertainment”, David Collins and Shane Dundas have appeared on Letterman and Leno, after James Brown at Woodstock ’99, and before the Queen.
+Named as two of Entertainment Weekly’s “100 Most Creative People In Entertainment”, David Collins and Shane Dundas have appeared on The Late Show with Stephen Colbert, after James Brown at Woodstock ’99, and before the Queen.
 Their unique fusion of physical and vocal comedy has taken them to stadiums supporting Robin Williams and brought comedy audiences into the Sydney Opera House.
-They’ve also gained a fanatical toddler and late-night, potato-chip-eating college fan base with their television series The Upside Down Show, The Sideshow and Maisy.
+They’ve also gained a fanatical toddler and late-night, potato-chip-eating college fan base with their television series The Upside Down Show, Disney’s The Book of Once Upon A Time, The Sideshow and Maisy.

 “It’s a delight for the eye, the ear and the spirit … you’re left only to shake your head and marvel.” – NY Times.

-They’ve performed in over 35 countries.
+They’ve performed in 38 countries.
 From Hawaii to Tokyo, New York to Moscow, audiences have laughed like idiots at their acclaimed performances that use a fast-paced mix of movement, vocal sound effects and verbal interplay to cleverly twist theatrical rules and everyday situations into comedy triumph.
-Before creating their own YouTube channel last February, they had close to 100 million hits.
+Their online videos are viewed by over 200,000 people a month.
 Their appeal crosses generations, as children in the audience are as enthralled by the physical comedy as the adults, while the more complex material hits its grown-up targets.
 The result: an entertainment that is as critically praised as it is loved by a broad audience.